atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/6-send_dude-screen-ui/index.md

 ---
 layout: codelab

-title: "Reset atsign" # Step Name
+title: "Send Dude Screen AppBar" # Step Name
 description: Creating the UI of the send dude screen # SEO Description for this step Documentation

-draft: true # TODO CHANGE THIS TO FALSE WHEN YOU ARE READY TO PUBLISH THE PAGE
+draft: false # TODO CHANGE THIS TO FALSE WHEN YOU ARE READY TO PUBLISH THE PAGE
 order: 5 # Ordering of the steps
 ---

-In this tutorial, we will complete the onboarding screen for the dude app and implement the reset app functionality.
+In this tutorial, we will build the AppBar of send dude screen.